 sudo apache2ctl configtest

-You might encounter error “Invalid command ProxyPass”, enable proxy with:
+You might encounter error “Invalid command ProxyPass”.
+If so, enable proxy with:

 a2enmod proxy_http